 At that time I had assumed that the area of industrial crops would remain the same.
 Altogether 190 million hectares, or 12% of the total area of crops in the world, if besides 105 million hectares of soybeans, 35 million hectares of rapeseed, 15 million hectares of oil palm and 25 million hectares of sugar cane, also the 4 million hectares of sugar beets and 6 million hectares of tobacco are included.
 If half of those 12% industrial crops were to be earmarked for ecological food farming in the long term, even more than 11 billion people could be fed organically in the future.

-Chemical pesticides damage human health, animal soil, air, water, ecosystems and biodiversity.
+Chemical pesticides damage the health of humans, animals, soil, air, water, ecosystems and biodiversity.
 Food should therefore not contain pesticide residues.
 This will become even more important for Europe because of the trade agreement that the EU concluded with the Mercosur countries on 28 June 2019: Brazil, Argentina, Uruguay and Paraguay.
 This trade treaty allows contaminated agricultural products from those countries to enter the European market.
 This can seriously lead to even more risky food on the European store shelves.
-Syngenta, which is in Chinese hands and of which the chairman of the board of Wageningen University & Research is a supervisory director, earns billions in Brazil for the sale of highly dangerous pesticides that are banned in the EU.
+The Swiss agrochemical giant Syngenta of which the chairman of the board of Wageningen University & Research is a supervisory director, earns billions in Brazil for the sale of Highly Hazardous Pesticides (HHPs) that are banned in the EU.
 It is not for nothing that Brazil authorized 150 new pesticides a few months ago that are banned in Europe.
 All the more reason for the European agricultural sector to bet on food that is free from chemical pesticide, GMO and hormone residues and to communicate well with consumers about it.

 The VAT on food that is free of these substances should be reduced, so that the minima are more likely to opt for healthy food (it also saves on healthcare costs).
 The farmers must get a much higher price for it.